TyrusYeo/TyrusYeo/ReadMe.md

 # Hey I'm Tyrus💫
-🔭 Currently working on a few personal projects and building out the music industry with BeatNami.com, learning the ways of entrepreneurship, the VC and investing space.
+🔭 Currently building Zelta.ai, working on a few personal projects, learning the ways of entrepreneurship, the VC and investing space.
 Also learning guitar and photography, and powerlifting on the side. <br>🌱 Currently learning React + Javascript and Python<br>📫 How to reach me: <a href="https://tyrusyeo.com/">Website</a> | <a href="https://twitter.com/tyrus_yeo"> Twitter </a> | <a href="https://www.linkedin.com/in/tyrus-yeo">LinkedIn </a><br>⚡ Fun fact: Come jam with me in a band!
 Or workout!

 # 💻 Tech Stack: